BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

-has been defined in \cite{davison2022BPS}.
-The superscript $\vir$ indicates a twist by a certain power of the Tate twist which we make precise in \S\ref{subsection:theCoHA}.
-The complex of mixed Hodge modules $\ulrelCoHA_{\CA}$ is concentrated in nonnegative cohomological degrees and the degree $0$ cohomology, $\underline{\BPS}_{\CA,\Alg}\coloneqq\CH^0(\underline{\SA}_{\CA})$, carries the induced multiplication $\CH^{0}(\mult)$.
+The superscript $\vir$ indicates a twist by a certain power (half the virtual dimension of the stack) of the Tate twist which we make precise in \S\ref{subsection:theCoHA}.
+The complex of mixed Hodge modules $\ulrelCoHA_{\CA}$ is concentrated in nonnegative cohomological degrees (Lemma~\ref{lemma:nonnegativeperverse}) and the degree $0$ cohomology mixed Hodge module, $\underline{\BPS}_{\CA,\Alg}\coloneqq\CH^0(\underline{\SA}_{\CA})$, carries the induced multiplication $\CH^{0}(\mult)$.
 It is called the \emph{BPS algebra sheaf}.

-We let $(-,-)_{\SC}$ be the Euler form of the category $\SC$.
-It induces a symmetric bilinear form